-GMHC Statement in Response to the Club Q Attack in Colorado Springs
+GMHC Statement in Response to Potential Changes to the FDA Blood Ban

 The hearts of everyone at GMHC ache for the victims of the Colorado Springs attack and the entire LGBTQ+ community.
 Here we are again, with